Online Square-into-Square Packing: Packing into a Dynamic Container

 \subsection{A Lower Bound on $\delta$}

 When placing squares into a dynamic container, we cannot use our Recursive Shelf Algorithm, as it requires allocating shelves from all four container boundaries, which are not known in advance.
-However, we can adapt the Brick Algorithm by~\cite{jl97}: we consider bricks with side lengths equal to a power of $\sqrt{2}$ (and aspect ratio $1/\sqrt{2}$ or $\sqrt{2}$).
-We let $B_k$ denote the brick of size $({\sqrt{2}}^k,{\sqrt{2}}^{k+1})$ and let $S(Q)$ denote the smallest brick $B_i$ that may contain a given square $Q$.
+However, we can adapt the Brick Algorithm by~\cite{jl97}, which we describe in the following.

+The method is based on a partition of the unit square into \emph{bricks}.
+Bricks are rectangles with aspect ratio $\sqrt{2}$ (or $1/\sqrt{2}$), which are well-known from the international ISO 216 paper formats, in particular the common A series.
+The most important property of these rectangles is that by bisecting a brick with dimensions $(b, b/\sqrt{2})$, we create two new smaller bricks of size $(b/2, b/\sqrt{2})$.
+This way, we can construct bricks with side lengths $b2^{-k/2}$ and $b2^{(-k-1)/2}$ for any $k = 0, 1, \ldots$ via a recursive bisection.
+All of the bricks created this way are called \emph{subbricks} of $B$.
+For any square $Q$ let $S_b(Q)$ denote the smallest brick with side lengths $b/(\sqrt2)^{k}$ and $b/(\sqrt2)^{k+1}$that may contain $Q$.
+Obviously, there is some space left if $Q$ is packed into $S_b(Q)$.
+Independent of the base $b$ side length we can bound this free space as follows.